emmercm/www/src/blog/_shebang.md

 The `<executable>` should be an absolute (non-relative) path to either an interpreter (`sh`, `bash`, `pwsh`, `python3`, `ruby`, `node`, etc.), or an executable that can _find_ an interpreter (`/usr/bin/env`).

-Using `#! /usr/bin/env <interpreter>` is typically more "portable" (works more reliab
+Using `#! /usr/bin/env <interpreter>` is typically more "portable" (works more reliably across a wide variety of OSes).
+This is because `/usr/bin/env` should always exist, but your interpreter could live in a non-standard location, especially
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjY3NDQ4MDYsLTE4ODAzMjcyNjIsNj
+eyJoaXN0b3J5IjpbMTMzMDk1NTMyOCwtMTg4MDMyNzI2Miw2Nj
-YyMjMyOTQ5LC01Mjg4MDk1MjEsNzEwNjIwMTE4LC0xMzcwOTg0
+IyMzI5NDksLTUyODgwOTUyMSw3MTA2MjAxMTgsLTEzNzA5ODQ0
-NDc0XX0=
+NzRdfQ==
 -->